willmino/Pyber_Analysis/README.md

 ## Results

+### Deliverable #1

+From January to April 2019, there were 2375 total rides and 2973 total drivers at PyBer for all cities.
+This contributed to a total of $63,538.64 in fares from all cities during these months.
+Interestingly, there were 780 drivers that had no rides in Urban cities.
+Rural and Suburban cities were the only city types that had more rides than drivers.
+This did not necessarily mean that all drivers in Rural and Suburban cities were able to have at least one ride.
+But, it did mean that these city types had enough opportunities for each driver to get a ride.
+Overall, this could have meant there were too many drivers operating in Urban cities since each driver was not able to get as many rides as the drivers operating in other city types.

-From January to April 2019, we observed that Urban cities exhibited the highest number of total rides at 1625, total drivers at 2405, and highest total fares at $39.854.38.
+ We observed that Urban cities exhibited the highest number of total rides at 1625, total drivers at 2405, and highest total fares at $39.854.38.
 This makes sense because Urban cities tend to have a higher population density than Rural and Suburban cities.
+Thus more rides were made available to accomomdate the Urban city populations.
 It also was logical that Rural cities, with their generally low population densities, had the lowest number of total rides at 125, lowest number of total drivers at 78, and lowest total fares at $4327.93.
+Less drivers are likely to operate in Rural cities because the drivers may surmise that smaller populations may necessitate less demand for rides compared to Urban cities.
+Although, we will explain later why this may not exactly be the case.
 What also made sense was the highest average fare per ride at $34.62 for the Rural cities.
 This was logical because drivers are generally less likely to operate in Rural areas where there are less crowds of people waiting for transportation.
-Thus, the supply of rides in these areas causes the average fare per ride price to increase.
-Again, the higher average fare per driver at $55.49 for Rural areas makes sense because there are less available drivers and thus the denominator for making this calculation is lower.
+Thus, the supply of rides in these areas causes the average fare per ride price to increase compared to the fare in Urban cities.
+Again, the higher average fare per driver at $55.49 for Rural areas compared to the lowest average fare per driver of $16.57 in Urban cities makes sense because there are less available drivers in Rural cities and thus the denominator for making this calculation is lower.
 When dividing a sum by a lower denominator, you generally get a higher value.
-The lowest average fare per ride in Urban cities at $24.53 per ride makes sense because there is a supply of rides in this area.
+The lowest average fare per ride in Urban cities at $24.53 per ride makes sense because there is a higher supply of rides in this area.
 Thus, the higher supply will drive the price down.
 In line with the earlier algebraic logic, the lowest average fare per driver was in Urban cities because the higher availability of drivers contributes to a greater denominator in this calculation.
-When dividing by a greater denominator, such as more available drivers, you will get a lower value.
+When dividing by a greater denominator, such as more available drivers, you will get a lower value, or lower average fare per driver in this case.

 ![Deliverable #1 Summary table](https://github.com/willmino/Pyber_Analysis/blob/main/Deliverable1.png)

+### Deliverable #2

 Looking at our multiple line chart plot for each city type, we can see that urban cities generally have the highest total fare per week at a value ranging above $1500 total fares per week and below $2500 total fares per week throughout the months of January through April.
+This of course if logical because the density populations of cities coupled with high ammounts of rides will lead to the highest total of fares.
 Predictably, Rural cities have the lowest fares per week at about less than $500 total fares per week.
+Low population density, less encouragement for drivers in Rural areas, and thus less available rides will indeed lead to the lowest total fares.
 Suburban cities range from above $500 total fares per week to below $1500 total fares per week.
+The lower average fares per week in the Rural and Subrban cities could be due to either less demand for rides or less availability of rides.
+If more drivers chose to operate in these cities, and each driver had access to a decent amount of rides, then we could infer that the demand for rides in these cities was always present.
+Thus, more drivers might want to consider operating their PyBer ride-sharing services outside of Urban cities.

 ![Deliverable #2: Total Fare by City Type](https://github.com/willmino/Pyber_Analysis/blob/main/analysis/Pyber_fare_summary.png)

 ## Summary

+### Suggestions to the CEO

+1. We recommend PyBer advertise to encourage the Urban city drivers to relocate and operate in Rural and Suburban areas.
+There are too many drivers operating in the Urban cities already because the average fare per driver is much lower at $16.57 compared to the fares of the other city types.
+This means that many rides are being given by many more drivers.
+Furthermore, there are 2,405 total drivers in Urban cities but only 1,625 rides were taken.
+If the Urban drivers relocate and operate in the Rural and Suburban cities, they will have a higher chance of getting rides.
+A greater supply of rides in these cities could stimulate more ride-sharing business for PyBer and may contribute to a more attractive lower average fare per ride.

+2. In addition to having Urban drivers relocate to Rural and Suburban cities, we recommend PyBer hire additional drivers in particularly Rural cities.
+The average fare per driver in Rural cities is dramatically higher than any other city.
+This average fare at $55.49 per Rural driver indicates that there are far too few drivers in the city.
+Since the the lowest average fares per week are in Rural cities, the average fare per driver (calculated by fares_per_city_type/drivers_per_city_type), can only be calculated to be so high if the denominator in the calculation is low.
+We know the low total fares cannot be contributing to the high magnitude of this calculation.
+Thus, We can infer that the low number of available drivers in Rural areas is contributing to the high average fare per driver figure.
+Hiring more drivers in Rural cities will allow for the average fare per driver to decrease in these areas and provide better fairs for customers to encourage more ride-sharing with PyBer.
+We believe this recommendation will help greatly increase the total fares in Rural cities.

+3. Even though there are more drivers and available rides in Suburban cities compared to Rural cities, Suburban cities still have an opportunity to increase total fares.
+The difference in average fare per ride between Urban and Suburban cities is about $6.
+This does not seem to warrant a difference in 1000 total rides between these cities.
+We believe fares can be increased in Suburban cities if PyBer encourages drivers to accept more rides.
+PyBer should offer a promotion to suburban city riders such as meeting a monthly quota.
+After suburban city drivers reach a minimum number of successful rides, they should receive a premium take-home percentage for each subsequent ride.
+In this way, if Suburban cities have a higher number of total rides from the existing amount of drivers, they will likely generate more total fares and lead to increased ride-sharing revenue.
+This will in-turn increase the statistic for the average fare per driver.
+Furthermore, this increased figure of higher average fares per driver will be helpful for PyBer because they could appear more attractive for recruiting newer drivers for their ride-sharing services.